-When our dad died at age 89 over his strenuous objections, we buried his ashes in Brooklyn’s beautiful, historic Green-Wood Cemetery with the epitaph, “‘Tis not too late to seek a newer world,” from his beloved Tennyson’s “Ulysses.”
-Thanks to Green-Wood’s 2-for-1 discount, we too look forward to being planted there when our time’s up.
+When our dad, over his strenuous objections, died at age 89, we buried his ashes in Brooklyn’s beautiful, historic Green-Wood Cemetery.
+His stone bears the epitaph, “‘Tis not too late to seek a newer world,” a line from his beloved Tennyson’s “Ulysses.”
+Thanks to Green-Wood’s 2-for-1 discount, we look forward to being planted there too when our time is up.

-So we’re proud that Green-Wood has offered sanctuary to two of New York City’s statues recently exiled under the cultural revolution.
+So we’re proud that Green-Wood has offered sanctuary to two victims of the new Cultural Revolution.

 Mayor LaGuardia (1882-1947), annoyed at this daily reminder that he should go to the gym more often, had the statue banished to Queens.
-It stood for decades at the intersection of Queens Boulevard and Union Turnpike, eroded by pollution and pigeon droppings and angering such highly principled feminists as former Congressman Anthony Weiner, who called for it to be sold on Craigslist.
+It stood for decades at the intersection of Queens Boulevard and Union Turnpike, eroded by pollution and pigeon droppings and angering such highly principled feminists as former Congressman Anthony Weiner, who called for it to be sold on Craigslist (pigeon not included).

 Such philistinism outraged Richard J. Moylan, the president of Green-Wood, who had the statue restored and moved to the cemetery’s peaceful, spacious grounds.

 The accompanying plaque relates the monument’s history and symbolism, patiently explaining, “In allegorical personification, male and female figures represent concepts, not actual people.”